What is hyperthyroidism?

 When should I call my healthcare provider?

 Tell your healthcare provider if your symptoms get worse or you have new symptoms.
 If you are a woman of childbearing age with one of these thyroid conditions and want to become pregnant, talk with your provider first.

 Key points about hyperthyroidism

-- Hyperthyroidism means your thyroid gland is too active.
+- Hyperthyroidism means you have too much thyroid hormone in your bloodstream.
 This tiny gland is found in your neck.
 If it is overactive, it makes too much thyroid hormone.
 Your body’s metabolism then begins to work at a faster rate.

 - This condition can be caused by Graves disease, toxic nodular goiter, thyroiditis, and taking too much thyroid medicine.